“Your assumptions are your windows on the world. Scrub them off every once in a while, or the light won’t come in.” – Alan Alda

 On that note, we know you may be limited on space, which means you should still pick and choose what you take or leave behind.
 This is where it is up to you to find balance.
 We have a great post on deciphering trash from treasure to get you started.

 Who doesn’t love Pinterest?
-It’s the internet’s favorite rabbit hole of inspiration for just about anything.
+It’s the internet’s black hole of inspiration for just about anything.
 Pinterest is also home to some of the best DIY and repurposing projects out there.
 So what do the best pins have in common?
 Creativity.

 At first glance, a broken dresser may seem like it deserves to stay in the dumpster.
 Think again.
-You could be looking at a beautiful bench or fun play kitchen for kids.
+You could be looking at a shabby chic chalk board and shelf.
 Don’t believe a busted acoustic guitar can have a second life?
 Wrong.
 It could soon be the most interesting curio display and storage you own.

 If you’re not big on DIY and repurposing projects, you can still put items like these to good use.
 With a quick clean and a few photos, you can post these items for sale.
 Social media networks and sites like eBay and Craigslist make is easy to find a new homes for project starter pieces.